haishanh/zxcvb/source/_posts/banner.md

  * height   -> height              (default to "450px")
 ```

+What you see, in the banner of this post, is my drawing of *Octocat* using app *53 paper* :)

+{% admonition note %}

-Please note, this config can also be applied in your site `_config.yml` to have a site level hero.
+This config can also be applied in your site configuration file `_config.yml` to have a site level hero.

+Hero config in your post front matter will overwrite what you added in your `_config.yml`.

+{% endadmonition %}